neuron-cloud/senova-ai-projects/README.md

 ## 🎯 The Clinical AI Stack

-My projects form a continuum of care and service intelligence:
+These projects form a full-stack care and intelligence pipeline:

+SYSTEM	FUNCTION
+1. Verdict AI	Authenticates authorship – Is this human or AI?

-1. **Triage AI** → Front door risk stratification (Who needs help NOW?)
+2. Triage AI	Front door triage – Who needs help now?

-2. **Synapse v2.0** → Specialty-specific pattern recognition (What exactly is wrong?)
-3. **NEURA** → Post-discharge recovery intelligence (How do we get them home safe?)
+3. Synapse	Neuro consult parsing – What exactly is wrong?

+4. NEURA	Post-discharge forecast – How will recovery unfold?

-4. **Pathway AI** → Non-clinical service automation (How do we serve them better?)
+5. Pathway AI	Service automation – How do we serve them better?

-Together, they represent a vision for AI that enhances every touchpoint—clinical or operational.
+Together, they represent a vision for AI across the entire care journey—and beyond.

 ---

 ## 💬 Why This

-Because judgment deserves augmentation—and systems should care like humans.

-I'm building tools I wish I had when the pager rang at 3AM.
-Tools that catch silent signs in a consult note, triage faster than human reflexes, and support patients after discharge.
-Tools that one day make customer service something you don’t dread.
+Because AI should augment, not replace.
+Because clinical care and customer experience deserve smarter, faster, more humane tools.

+I’m building what I wish I had when I was on call:

+- NLP that catches hidden red flags

+- Triage engines that don’t miss subtle severity

+- Support agents that never burn out

+- Recovery tools that meet patients where they are

+- Classifiers that defend truth in the AI age

 ---

 ## 🚀 What's Next

-- **LLM Integration:** Expanding Gemini + Claude APIs across all projects
+- 🌐 LLM Expansion: Gemini + Claude integrations across stack

-- **Pilot Partnerships:** Triage AI in telemedicine, Pathway AI in airline/banking sectors
+- 🏥 Pilot Testing: Triage AI in telehealth, Verdict AI in education/academia

+- 🧠 Research: Submitting abstracts on NLP validation and triage impact

-- **Commercialization:** Building a secure, multi-agent backend with RAG + audit logging
+- 🧰 Productization: Building a secure, multi-agent backend with RAG + audit trails
-- **Research:** Submitting abstracts and manuscripts on clinical validation and workflow impact

 ---